Seasawher/mdgen/README.md

 * Uniform internal link syntax is supported.
 You can write the path from the `output_dir` with the symbol `#{root}` in a markdown part. mdgen will automatically insert the required number of `../`.
 Thus links to the same file can be written in the same way regardless of where they are referenced from.

+* You can convert a doc comment to a block comment.
+Simply insert `/-⋆-/` immediately before the doc comment `/-- foo -/` without any whitespace.

 If you want to know more details, check the test code.

 * [source](./Test/Src/First.lean)